3damp/parallelsystems-challenge/README.md

 * Players can join and withdraw at any time.
 * Board is redraw after a move
 * Players can see the flipped card in real time, but can't play if it's not their turn
+* Any IPs used by the machine are listened (use of the IP 0.0.0.0)

 ## TODO List